delta-io/delta/README.md

 Delta Lake ACID guarantees are predicated on the atomicity and durability guarantees of the storage system.
 Specifically, we require the storage system to provide the following.

-1. **Atomic visibility**: There must a way for a file to visible in its entirely or not visible at all.
+1. **Atomic visibility**: There must be a way for a file to visible in its entirely or not visible at all.
 2. **Mutual exclusion**: Only one writer must be able to create (or rename) a file at the final destination.
 3. **Consistent listing**: Once a file has been written in a directory, all future listings for that directory must return that file.